 This project was funded in part with HOME Investment Partnerships funds, Low Income Housing tax credits and private investments.
-The NRP Group and its affiliated company, formed the construction and development team.
+The NRP Group and its affiliated company formed the construction and development team.
 The project was completed in 2013, and the City was able to leverage over \$11 million on the Winslow Pointe development.
+Recently, developers expressed an interest to begin Phase 2 of Winslow Pointe.
+Staff has discussed this phase with the development team, and they have also noted that they will pursue tax credits from the North Carolina Housing Finance Agency (NCHFA).

 In 2014, the City of Greenville will also provide HOME Investment Partnership funds to multi-family developers as gap funding.
-There was only one (1) interested developer this budget year.
+There was only one (1) interested developer in the 2014-2015 fiscal year.
 The developer proposed a low income senior housing development, which is located within the Medical District.
 Therefore, the site is within close proximity to shopping, medical care, public transportation, and other services.